 Ensuring the comfort, cleanliness, and safety of the residences on campus is one of Stanford's highest priorities.
-Any questions or concerns about your assigned residences prior to arriving on campus should be directed to your Conference Account Manager.
-Once on campus, safety and upkeep concerns should be directed to the building's associated Conference Housing Service Center (CHSC) as well as to your Conference Account Manager.
+Any questions or concerns about your assigned residences prior to arriving on campus should be directed to Non-Student Summer Housing (NSSH) by emailing summerhousing@stanford.edu.
+Once on campus, safety and upkeep concerns should be directed to the building's Conference Housing Service Center (CHSC).
 They in turn will contact the necessary department to respond to your concern.